anup-cloudguru/foundational-linux-training-projects/03-linux-fundamentals/04-linux-file-ownership-commands.md

 ---

 ### **🔑 Introduction**
 In this chapter, we’ll learn how to manage file and directory ownership in Linux using the commands **`chown`** and **`chgrp`**.
 These commands allow users to change the ownership of files and directories, including both the owner and the group.
-Understanding how to modify ownership is essential for managing file permissions and security in Linux environments.
+Understanding how to modify ownership is essential for managing file permissions and security, especially in shared environments.

 ---